nomi811/build-a-website/README.md

 Hello Ruby
 ```

-You've just written a command-line program: you run it from the command line and it outputs to the command line.
+You've just written a command-line program: you run it from the command line and it outputs to the command line!

 ## Step 1: Hello World (...Wide Web)
 A website is a program that receives requests and sends responses over the Internet.
 But that's a lot easier said than done.
-Fortunately, it's also so utterly fundamental that the heavy lifting is already taken care of by something else; something we call a **web framework**.
+Fortunately, it's also so utterly fundamental that the heavy lifting is already done for us by something else; something we call a **web framework**.
 Most programming languages have a number of web frameworks to choose from and Ruby is no exception.
 We are going to use a framework called [Sinatra](http://www.sinatrarb.com/).

 ### Creating the server
 Create a file in your workspace called `server.rb`.